11-Aminoundecanoic acid: Production

-Hydrolysis of methyl undecenoate to 10-undecenoic acid
+The methyl ester is next hydrolyzed to give 10-undecenoic acid (undecylenic acid).

-The hydrolysis of the methyl ester with sodium hydroxide proceeds at 25 °C within 30 min with quantitative yield.
-After acidification with hydrochloric acid, solid 10-undecenoic acid (undecylenic acid) is obtained.

-Hydrobromination of 10-undecenoic acid to 11-bromoundecanoic acid

 The undecenoic acid is dissolved in toluene and, in the presence of the radical initiator benzoyl peroxide (BPO), gaseous hydrogen bromide is added, in contrary to the Markovnikov rule ("anti-Markovnikov").
 When cooled to 0 °C, the fast and highly exothermic reaction produces 11-bromoundecanoic acid in 95% yield - the Markovnikov product 10-bromoundecanoic acid is produced in small quantities as a by-product.
 Toluene and unreacted hydrogen bromide are extracted under reduced pressure and reused.

-Bromine exchange of 11-bromoundecanoic acid to 11-aminoundecanoic acid

 11-Bromodecanoic acid is mixed at 30 °C with a large excess of 40% aqueous ammonia solution.
 When the reaction is complete, water is added and the mixture is heated to 100 °C to remove the excess ammonia.

 The acid can be recrystallized from water.
 For further purification, the hydrochloride of 11-aminoundecanoic acid, which is available by acidification with hydrochloric acid, can be recrystallized from a methanol/ethyl acetate mixture.

-Properties

-11-Aminoundecanoic acid is a white crystalline and odorless solid with low solubility in water.